ajitrajasekharan/bert_vector_clustering/README.md

 adaptive_debug_pivots.txt - output of run.sh with option 2

 labels.txt and stats_dict.txt - output of running extract_labels.sh

+#### Mask tests

+To examine models output prediction scores for each position

+- python all_word_no_mask.py

+To examine the cosine values as well as bias values with output vectors *(which leads to the prediction scores displayed by all_word_no_mask.py)*  from the MLM head *(or topmost layer)*.
+To examine from MLM head PyTorch code would need to be patched as explained in this [post](https://towardsdatascience.com/swiss-army-knife-for-unsupervised-task-solving-26f9acf7c023?source=friends_link&sk=6d4bc39010d8026d4bf1a394a90c08f3)

+ - python graph_test.py `pwd`  `pwd`/bert_vectors.txt `pwd`/vocab.txt 1 1

 ### Steps to run this as a service for downstream unsupervised NER